pwr-Solaar/Solaar/docs/capabilities.md

 permanently non-functional if something goes wrong with the update or the update installs the wrong firmware.

+## Other Solaar Capabilities

+Solaar has a few capabilities that go beyond simply changing device settings.

-## Rule-based Processing of HID++ Feature Notifications
+### Rule-based Processing of HID++ Feature Notifications

 Solaar can process HID++ Feature Notifications from devices to, for example, change the speed of some thumb wheels.
+These notifications are only sent for actions that are set in Solaar to their HID++ setting (also known as diverted).
 For more information on this capability of Solaar see [the rules page](https://pwr-solaar.github.io/Solaar/rules).
 As much of rule processing depends on X11, this capability is only when running under X11.

 Users can edit rules using a GUI by clicking on the `Edit Rule` button in the Solaar main window.

 Solaar rules is an experimental feature.
+Significant changes might be made in response to problems.

+### Sliding DPI

+A few mice (such as the MX Vertical) have a button that can be used to change the sensitivity (DPI) of the mouse by pressing the button and moving the mouse left and right.
+This processing is only set up in Solaar when the DPI Sliding Adjustment setting is on and the DPI Switch button is diverted.

+### Mouse Gestures

+Some mice (such as the MX Master 3) have a button that can be used to create up/down/left/right gestures, which then are seen by the Solaar rules as MOUSE_GESTURE notifications.
+This processing is only set up in Solaar when the Mouse Gestures setting is on and the App Switch Gesture button or MultiPlatform Gesture Button is diverted.

+Mouse gestures is an experimental feature.
 Significant changes might be made in response to problems.

 ## System Tray